antonD24/402AZ-ServerlessWebApp-WebVID/README.md

 This was a university project in my first year as part of our second software dev and web development module of the year (Serverless Web Applications).

+This was a group assignment (The Feedback, Movies and Listing pages will be eampty as they were the contribution of my colleagues.
+Everything else was done by me.)

 In this module we have studied the modern approach of serverless applications and REST APIs, as well as NoSQL Document Databases.

 The front-end was developed as a dynamic web app using React with TypeScript and CSS libraries.